AkstonCap/swapService/README.md

 1. User sends USDD to your Nexus USDD account (`NEXUS_USDD_ACCOUNT`).
 2. The transaction’s reference must be: `solana:<SOLANA_ADDRESS>`.
 3. Service validates the Solana address format.
 4. If valid, the service sends USDC from the vault to that address.
-If the recipient’s USDC ATA doesn’t exist, it is created automatically.
+The recipient must already have a USDC ATA (we do not create it).
 5. If invalid address or send fails, the service refunds USDD back to the sender on Nexus with a reason in `reference`.
 Optional fee may be deducted: `REFUND_USDD_FEE_BASE_UNITS`.

 ### Loop-Safety and Reliability